SilverJolteon/MHP1-Event-Quest-Loader/README.md

 ## Credits

-- Special thanks to [IncognitoMan](https://github.com/IncognitoMan) and [Kurogami2134](https://github.com/Kurogami2134) for tips and their own asm as a groundwork.
+- Special thanks to [IncognitoMan](https://github.com/IncognitoMan) and [Kurogami2134](https://github.com/Kurogami2134) for tips and their own ASM as a groundwork.
-- Special thanks as well to ImmortalCripple for helping out with testing.
+- Special thanks as well to Immortalcripple for helping out with testing.
 - Freedom Enhanced by [YuzucchiNyan](https://github.com/GReinoso96)
 - English and Spanish quests translated by Anonymous